-Depending on your medical situation, answering at what age are you eligible for Medicare benefits changes.
-Those under the age of 65 are eligible for Medicare in any one of the following circumstances.
+Those under the age of 65 are eligible for Medicare if any of the following apply:

 - You have received disability benefits from Social Security or the Railroad Retirement Board for 24 months.
 (You’re automatically enrolled in Part A and Part B after you get Social Security or Railroad Retirement benefits for 24 months.
 The 24 months do not need to be consecutive.)

-Those who qualify for Part A don’t have to pay premiums for coverage—it’s free.
+Those who qualify for premium-free Medicare Part A don’t have to pay premiums for coverage.
 (Though there is a deductible for hospital stays.)

-If you don’t qualify for premium-free Part A, but are 65 or older, and you have (or are enrolling in) Part B as well as meet citizenship and residency requirements, you can pay a monthly fee for the same coverage.
+If you don’t qualify for premium-free Medicare Part A, you will need to sign up for it with Social Security and pay a monthly premium for coverage.
 The monthly cost will depend on how long you have worked and how close you are to meeting the 40-credit requirement.
-In 2015, it costs $407 each month for Medicare Part A for those who have earned fewer than 30 credits, and $224 each month for those who earned between 30 to 39 credits.
+In 2017, it costs $413 each month for Medicare Part A for those who have earned fewer than 30 credits, and $227 each month for those who earned between 30 to 39 credits.